Flash-X/Flash-X-docs/docs/source/quickstart.rst

    snapshots of the time evolution.
 Please see for more information about IO outputs.

-Flash-X is intended to be customized by the user to work with interesting initial and boundary conditions.
-In the following sections, we will cover in more detail the algorithms and structure of Flash-X and the sample problems and tools distributed with it.
+Following sections cover architecture, algorithms,
+sample problems, and the tools distributed with Flash-X.